ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/constructor-injection/generics.md

 # Member Injection with Generics

-The same techniques that are shown in our [member injection documentation](member-injection.md) also work for generic types - if you supply an
+The same techniques that are shown in our [member injection documentation](../member-injection/index.md) also work for generic types - if you supply an
 @Rezolver.IMemberBindingBehaviour to the @Rezolver.Targets.GenericConstructorTarget when it is created (either by the constructors or the aforementioned factory methods), then that behaviour will be used when the constructor is bound.

 Equally, container-specific <xref:Rezolver.IMemberBindingBehaviour>s that are set through the options API will also be used automatically.

+That said, there is no way, at this time, to generate a custom member binding behaviour using the APIs built into the library.
+So, you can't explicitly target a member declared on the open generic type and then have that member bound automatically when instance of a closed generic version of that type is constructed.

 Refer to the topic for detailed examples on how to use member binding.